Fahad-g-awan/master-git/readme.md

 ### To see changes or state of another commit

-Now the head will poin to this branch
+Now the head will point to this branch

 ```
 git checkout <commit_hash>